Responding to Juan Cole’s Trashing of Bill Clinton

 This is all a very complicated history, but you’d think that a distinguished scholar like Prof. Cole would express familiarity with it.
 There’s plenty that Israel can be blamed for, but episodes of Palestinian violence have been critical in the trajectory of these events as well.
 You’d never know this from reading Cole’s one-sided writings on this subject.

-A veteran editor, freelance writer and blogger, I edited the print magazine, "Israel Horizons," from 2003 until 2011; and I've blogged for and edited the Meretz USA and now Partners for Progressive Israel Blog since its inception in 2006.
+A veteran editor, freelance writer and blogger, I edited the print magazine, "Israel Horizons," from 2003 until 2011; and I regularly blogged for and edited the Meretz USA (now Partners for Progressive Israel) Blog since its inception in 2006 until 2015.
 I've been an active supporter of the Zionist peace camp since 1982.
 Other print and online platforms where I've been published include: The Forward, Tikkun, The Daily Beast, In These Times, Jewish Week, New Jersey Jewish News, Jewish Currents, Huffington Post, Dissent.

 Our TTN booklet responds to some of the most common and inaccurate accusations made against Israel from the far left by activists trying to appeal to those who are committed to human rights and social justice.